wix-playground/stylable-components/specs/toggle/Spec.md

 ![elements](./assets/elements.png)

-**Toggle consists of:**  "switch", "icon" and "background".
-The "switch" moves across the "background" in order to set the value to On / Off and "icon" indicates the state of the value.
+**Toggle consists of:**  "switch" and "icon".
+The "switch" moves across the toggle in order to set the value to On / Off and "icon" indicates the state of the value.